Optimization of conveyance of quantum particles by moving potential well: Population changes with different types of acceleration schemes

-In this section, we discuss the physical picture of processes of drop-off from the potential-well.
-The particle is carried by being trapped in the potential-well which moves by external force as $x_0(t)$.
-The survival probability in the conveyance is defined by $p(t)$ (\ref{defpt-move}) in the moving frame with $x_0(t)$, or $P(t)$ (\ref{eq:Pt_psi}) in the original frame.
-When the velocity at the final point is zero, they are the same.
-As known by the adiabatic theorem of dynamics of quantum mechanics, if the change of parameters of Hamiltonian is slow, the eigenstate follows the adiabatic eigenstates which are the eigenstates of instantaneous Hamiltonian ${\cal H}(t)$.
-Thus, if we move $x_0(t)$ very slowly, the survival probability remains nearly one.
-However, to carry the particle in a fixed time $\tau$ for a given distance $L$, we need change of parameter $x_0(t)$ with a finite rate, i.e., we need to change the velocity $v(t)=\dot{x}_0(t)$.
-We classify the way of change of $a(t)$ in the following.
+In this section, we discuss the physical picture of processes of dropoff from the potential well.
+We classify the changes in $a(t)$ in three ways, which correspond to Secs.~\ref{sec:constant-v}--\ref{sec:convayance-survival}, as follows.

 [A] If we change the velocity , $v(t)=0\rightarrow c$ and keep it constant $v(t)=c$, it corresponds to the sweep with a constant velocity studied in Sec.~\ref{sec:constant-v}.
-In this case, $a=0$ in the carrying process and the instantaneous Hamiltonian $\tilde{\H}$ for the moving frame has the same form as ${\cal H}_0$ at $a(t)=0$, and the eigenvalue structure at $t>0$ is the same as that at $t=0$ as depicted in Fig.~\ref{fig:a-change}(a).
-However, as studied in Sec~\ref{sec:constant-v}, eigenstates of the moving frame are different from those of the rest frame, and the initial state is distributed into eigenstates in the moving frame.
-The state of the particle is given by a linear combination of eigenstates of moving frame, and it decays by dephasing due to difference of eigenvalues, which gives drop-off from the potential-well (see Eq.~\ref{overlap-constv}).
+In this case, the eigenvalue structure at $t>0$ is the same as that at $t=0$, as depicted in Fig.~\ref{fig:a-change}(a).
+However, as mentioned in Sec~\ref{sec:constant-v}, eigenstates of the moving frame are different from those of the rest frame, and the initial state is distributed into eigenstates in the moving frame.
+It decays by dephasing due to difference of eigenvalues, which gives dropoff from the potential well [see Eq.~\ref{overlap-constv}].

 [B] For the case of constant acceleration $v(t)=at$ studied in Sec.~\ref{sec:constant-a}, the instantaneous Hamiltonian $\tilde{\H}$ in the moving frame is given by ${\cal H}_0-max$.
 Thus, in the moving frame, the eigenvalues are also different from those of $a=0$.
 The $a$ dependence of eigenvalues was given in Fig.~\ref{fig:energy_levels}.
 The initial state is distributed to excited states as depicted in Fig.~\ref{fig:a-change}(b), but the adiabatic eigenstates do not change in time.
-Thus, as well as the case [A], the drop-off occurs by dephasing of populations at excited states of ${\cal H}_0-amx$.
+Thus, as well as case [A], the dropoff occurs by dephasing of populations at excited states of ${\cal H}_0-max$.